fs314/RecepiesApp/README.md

-# RecepiesApp
+# RecipesApp

-App that lets you browse, save, share recepies
+App that lets you browse, save, share recipes